f5devcentral/f5-big-iq-lab/docs/class1/intro.rst

 This class will cover the creation of Application Template and deployment of Applications.

-.. warning:: When using the UDF or Ravello Lab, make sure:
+.. warning:: When using the UDF Lab, make sure:

   1. STOP the ESXi if you do not plan to demo VMware SSG.
   2. STOP your deployment at the end of your demo.